UofL rolled-out Single-Stream Recycling

 Step 2: After your form has been submitted on-line and has been reviewed by the appropriate department, Physical Plant personnel will come to your location and pick up designated items for reuse or recycling.

-- UofL also has a Printer Cartridge Recycling program for departments.
-Simply contact the Stockroom at 852-5890 to obtain a cartridge collection container and then alert Stockroom personnel when the collection container needs to be emptied.
+- UofL also offers a program for departments.
+Cartridges for all Canon devices are recycled through our contract with Canon.
+For all other cartridges, simply contact the Stockroom at 852-5890 to obtain a cartridge collection container and then alert Stockroom personnel when the collection container needs to be emptied.
 Pickup will be made as regular deliveries from Central Receiving are made in your area.

-- Did you know that UofL recycles over 4500 pounds of batteries every year?
+- Did you know that UofL recycles batteries?
+Over 11,000 pounds of batteries were recycled in 2020 alone!

 - The Department of Environmental Health & Safety (DEHS) manages the collection and recycling of batteries for the University.